zkrising/Tachi/server/README.md

 # Tachi-Server

-Tachi-Server is the backend component of Tachi.
-Tachi is a supercharged Rhythm Game Score Tracker.
+Tachi-Server is the backend for Tachi.

-This powers sites like Kamaitachi and Bokutachi.
+Tachi itself is a supercharged Rhythm Game Score Tracker, powering multiple games!

 ## What's it do?